Chris Calloway

-Christopher Fitzpatrick Calloway (born March 29, 1968) is a former American football player.
+Christopher Fitzpatrick Calloway (born March 29, 1968) is an American former professional football player.

-Calloway played professional football as a wide receiver in the National Football League (NFL) for 11 seasons, including seven seasons for the New York Giants from 1992 to 1998.
+Calloway played as a wide receiver in the National Football League (NFL) for 11 seasons, including seven seasons for the New York Giants from 1992 to 1998.
 He was the Giants' leading receiver for four consecutive seasons from 1995 to 1998 and set a franchise record with a pass reception in 47 consecutive games from 1996 to 1998.
-At the end of his time with the Giants, his 334 catches rank third in franchise history.
+At the end of his time with the Giants, his 334 catches ranked third in franchise history.
 He also played for the Pittsburgh Steelers from 1990 to 1991, the Atlanta Falcons in 1999 and the New England Patriots in 2000.

 A native of Chicago, Calloway played college football as a flanker for the University of Michigan from 1987 to 1989.
 He caught 56 passes for 826 yards and eight touchdowns at Michigan.
 He played on two Big Ten Conference championship teams and appeared in two Rose Bowl Games for the Wolverines.

-Early years
+Early life

 Calloway was born in Chicago, Illinois, in 1968.
 He attended Mount Carmel High School in Chicago.